Live WV Sports Betting Odds

 - How odds work

 - How and why these odds will sometimes change

 Live Sports Betting Odds WV

 See our full live sports betting odds feed for real-time odds on pro and college sports.
 Use the drop-down menus to select another sports or to see the moneyline/totals odds.
-Click on any odds to claim your free bets or bonus.
+Click on any odds to claim your bonus bets.

 How to read betting odds

 West Virginia sportsbook odds are posted as either positive or negative numbers.
 Positive odds indicate the underdog in a matchup and represent how much you can win for every $100 bet.
 Negative odds indicate the favorite in a matchup and represent how much you’ll have to bet to win $100.

 For example, the West Virginia Mountaineers might be -170 moneyline favorites over the Maryland Terrapins in an NCAA football game.
 The Terrapins might be +150 underdogs.

 What that means is you’ll have to bet $170 to earn $100 plus your bet back on the Mountaineers.
 Additionally, you can earn $150 plus your bet back for every $100 you bet on the Terrapins if they manage to win.

 There are odds attached to every bet you can make at a WV sportsbook.
 Here’s a look at the basic bet types available for most sports and an example of how the odds work for each.